invesdwin/invesdwin-instrument/README.md

 ### Burningwave Java Agent

-With invesdwin-instrument-burningwave you can sometimes launch external applications on newer Java versions without having to add any add-opens commands.
+With invesdwin-instrument-burningwave you can sometimes launch external applications on newer Java versions without having to add any `--add-opens` arguments (or at least test if this is the only problem with newer Java versions).
 The java agent automatically opens all modules when being used via `StaticComponentContainer.Modules.exportAllToAll()` from [burningwave](https://www.burningwave.org/).
 This agent needs to be specified manually via `-javaagent:/path/to/invesdwin-instrument-burningwave.jar`.
 It does not load itself into the running process because you can just call burningwave yourself if you can modify your application anyway.

 ## Support